 Social Justice Wing – A Gender Inclusive Housing Option

-The Social Justice Wing, a new living-learning program for 2012-2013, offers gender-inclusive roommate pairings for those interested.
+The Social Justice Wing, a living-learning program offered in Pima Hall offers gender-inclusive roommate pairings for those interested.
 Find out more about the Social Justice Wing.